 A number of study designs and analytical techniques have been used to, at least partially, control for treatment self-selection.
 Of these, the most well-known and popular methods have used regression modeling to control for differences in participant characteristics between groups.
 Not as well known by those studying complementary health practices are techniques employing propensity scores or instrumental variables to match samples.
 Use of these and other various methods were presented in a symposium at the recent International Research Congress on Integrative Medicine and Health.

 To help clinical researchers, including observational researchers, NCCAM has posted a Clinical Research Toolbox on its Web site.
 The Toolbox has information on, and examples of, many of the materials needed to conduct a clinical trial.
-Importantly, the Toolbox also includes a list of many NIH-supported longitudinal studies (95KB PDF) that have collected information on one or more complementary health practices.
+Importantly, the Toolbox also includes a list of many NIH-supported longitudinal studies that have collected information on one or more complementary health practices.
 The datasets for these studies are publicly available for interested researchers.
 We encourage submission of grant applications to support rigorous, hypothesis-driven studies using these and other longitudinal datasets.

 9/13/12 Update – NCCAM will participate in the following funding opportunity announcement: Secondary Analyses of Comparative Effectiveness, Health Outcomes and Costs in Persons with Multiple Chronic Conditions (R21).